-After the base coat and the stencil trace are completely dried, you can start decorating glass windows.
-To paint the glass, put your preferred paint to the color palette and pick the appropriate brush.
+Once the base coat and the stencil trace dries, you can start decorating glass windows.
+To paint the glass, put your preferred paint to the color palette and pick an appropriate brush.

-If you are going to use resin-based paint, you should use a sponge or foam brush.
-The brush in your painting contributes to the outcome of the glass such as a bristle brush that can give a smoother finish with less visible stroke.
+If you opt for resin-based paints, I’d advise using a sponge or foam brush.
+The type of brush you select can significantly influence the final appearance of the glass.
+For instance, a bristle brush often results in a smoother finish with less visible strokes.

 But how about its appearance outside the house?
 To keep your house appealing from the outside, you can still follow the same steps on how to paint glass windows.

 However, you can only do this during summer so the paint can be completely dry.
 The painted glass on the outside can hide the shadow of your painting inside.

 Step #6: Let the Design and Paint Dry

 Once you paint the glass windows and let them dry, it will reveal the true color of the paint.
 If the vibrant content satisfies you, you can seal it already.
 Otherwise, you can add a paint of second coat until you attain the design you’re aiming for.

 Step #7: Let it Cure and Seal Your Painted Glass

 Every type of paint has different curing times and you can also speed up the drying time.
 Say, you can use a UV lamp or hair dryer.
 But you need to watch out so you don’t ruin the paint.

 A natural method to cure is to expose the painted window to the sun and wait for it to completely dry.
 If you are satisfied with your painted glass, apply it as a sealer to protect it from dust and damage.